This post may contain affiliate links. Please read my disclosure policy.

 Diana is well into her advanced 80’s and still as zesty as a pickled jalapeno (there was that time she kicked Rick Bayless out of her car).

 Partly due to the presence of age and a distinguished British accent, you can’t help feeling an aura of wisdom around her.

-Good cooking needs salt
+- Good cooking needs salt

-Go easy on the garlic
+- Go easy on the garlic

-And always use white onions in Mexican cooking.
+- And always use white onions in Mexican cooking.

 It was good timing, since I recently received a sample box of carefully packed, hefty heirloom tomatoes from Frieda’s, the specialty produce company.

 I was skeptical of these tomatoes grown in a climate somewhere where it’s already summer time, but I let them ripen for a few days before slicing into them for this Diana Kennedy-inspired salsa.

 - 2 heirloom tomatoes, preferably different colors

-- 1/4 cup very finely chopped white onion
+- ¼ cup (40 g) finely chopped white onion

 - Salt to taste – start with 1/4 teaspoon